-The EC developed in 2021 and 2022 new energy and climate related legislation in the context of the European Green Deal, the 'Fit for 55' legislative package, and the Hydrogen and Decarbonised Gas Market package, which also includes an update to the current gas market design and was complemented by the REPowerEU Plan.
-In 2024 most of the legislative files were finalised (e.g., the revision of gas market rules, revision of Renewable Energy Directive, revision of Energy Efficiency Directive, and revision of the EU Emissions Trading System) and it is anticipated that these will progress to be subsequently implemented in 2025 and beyond.
+The EC developed in 2021 and 2022 new energy and climate related legislation in the context of the European Green Deal, the 'Fit for 55' legislative package, Directive (EU) 2024/1788 and Regulation (EU) 2024/1789, which also includes an update to the current gas market design and was complemented by the REPowerEU Plan.
+In 2024 most of the legislative files were finalised (e. g., the revision of gas market rules, revision of Renewable Energy Directive, revision of Energy Efficiency Directive, and revision of the EU Emissions Trading System) and it is anticipated that these will progress to be subsequently implemented in 2025 and beyond.

 These files provide for new elements as well as adjustments to the current gas regulatory framework, the basis of which ENTSOG focuses its implementation efforts.
-Therefore, the implementation of the Hydrogen and Decarbonised Gas Market Package will be of particular relevance, impacting ENTSOG and TSOs activities for the coming years.
+Therefore, the implementation of Directive (EU) 2024/1788 and Regulation (EU) 2024/1789 will be of particular relevance, impacting ENTSOG and TSOs activities for the coming years.
 To help monitor the expected progress and speed of implementation of such a complex legal framework, ENTSOG will prepare an 'Implementation Observatory', to enable presentation of the relevant status updates in a transparent, visual and user-friendly format (more details provided in R&D section).